 - Learn Excel Without Spending a Penny – reference list for Excel tutorials, covering literally everything you need through one of the links

-- Templates for Excel – the MS Office store for Excel templates.
+- Templates for Excel – the Microsoft Office store for Excel templates.
 Excel 2013 has an extended list when you open the software – give it a browse for more options!

 - Chandoo.org – tons of free information covering all learning levels